leanprover-community/mathlib3/docs/tutorial/category_theory/category_theory_intro.md

 ## Overview

-A category is a collection of objects, and a collection of morphisms (also knows as arrows) between the objects.
+A category is a collection of objects, and a collection of morphisms (also known as arrows) between the objects.
 The objects and morphisms have some extra structure and satisfy some axioms -- see the [definition on Wikipedia](https://en.wikipedia.org/wiki/Category_(mathematics)#Definition) for details.

-One important thing to note is that a morphism in an abstract category may not be an actual map between two types.
-In particular, there is new notation `⟶` , typed as `\h` in VS Code, for a morphism, and in some fonts this arrow can be virtually indistinguishable from the standard function arrow `→` . (**TODO** -- perhaps say something about how to change font, or point to a resource? kmb would love to know this himself because he cannot tell the difference between the arrows on his
+One important thing to note is that a morphism in an abstract category may not be an actual function between two types.
+In particular, there is new notation `⟶` , typed as `\h` or `\hom` in VS Code, for a morphism, and in some fonts this arrow can be virtually indistinguishable from the standard function arrow `→` . (**TODO** -- perhaps say something about how to change font, or point to a resource? kmb would love to know this himself because he cannot tell the difference between the arrows on his